bassmanitram/actions-for-nautilus/README.md

   * `!type/*` - to _not_ display the action for files whose mimetypes are any subtype of a specific type

-  All files in the selection must match an actions's mimetype rules for that action to be displayed.
+  All files in the selection must match an action's mimetype rules for that action to be displayed.
 Mixing "not" rules with ... well, "not not" rules, can be confusing.